clairefuzzyelephant/boids/README.md

 * Velocity Matching: attempt to match velocity with nearby flockmates
 * Flock Centering: attempt to stay close to nearby flockmates

+## Results
+Various forces can be adjusted by dragging and dropping the sliders on the left top corner.
+Drop a predatory fork into the scene by pressing `P` on your keyboard.
+You can drop an attractor sphere into the scene by pressing `D`.
+Pierogi POV can be summoned by toggling `C`.

 Here is a demonstration of our results: https://youtu.be/30657Bs5SEA

 ## References